nbyodai/sheistheaisha/src/pages/index.md

     component: Intro
     section_id: about
     subtitle: >-
-      Hi!
-My name is Aisha Owolabi, and welcome to my website.
+      Welcome to my website!

+      I'm Aisha Owolabi, a fun-loving Digital Content Marketer.

-      I’m a digital content marketer with 3+ years of experience working with agencies and businesses across various industries worldwide.
-I'm skilful in using storytelling primarily to improve brand positioning and help brands gain and sustain a profitable presence online.
+      I believe the art of storytelling is a magical tool, so I leverage it to help brands gain and sustain a profitable presence online.

-      I’ve created content in the past and currently for brands like Webcoupers, Of A Kind Creatives (USA), Carbon, She Leads Africa, and CK Digital.
+      In my 3+ years of experience sharing the good-news that is my work with agencies and businesses across various industries worldwide, I've had the opportunity to create magic with a number of remarkable brands.
+Some of them are: Webcoupers, Of A Kind Creatives (USA), Carbon (Paylater), She Leads Africa, and CK Digital.

-      I am passionate about tech, diversity & inclusion, gender equality, youth empowerment, personal development, leadership & volunteering
+      When I'm not brainstorming ideas for the next great piece of content, you'll catch me diving into my passions which are: tech, diversity & inclusion, gender equality, youth empowerment, personal development, leadership & volunteering.
-    title: Aisha Owolabi
+    title: 'Hello! '
     type: intro
   - actions:
       - is_primary: false